google-marketing-solutions/performance-psi-tracker/docs/README.md

    <img src="./imgs/psi_tracker_results.webp" alt="Screenshot of the Performance PSI Tracker Results tab with metrics for multiple days." width="50%">

-Following those steps should result in the Results tab being updated daily with new performance metrics.
+Following these steps should result in the Results tab being updated daily with new performance metrics.
 The rest of the settings on the sheet are for advanced users and detailed below.

 ## Using the Performance PSI Tracker

-Once everything is set up and the Results tab is being populated daily, you can use the tracker to track the performance metrics of your webpages over time.
+Once everything is set up, the Results tab is populated daily providing a steady stream of performance data.

 The CrUX-related columns in the Results are automatically color coded for you based on the [official thresholds from web.dev](https://web.dev/vitals/).